 Two years earlier, he featured prominently at blind side and reached 116 appearances for the Falcons, with 80 starts and 36 matches off the bench.
-Since signing for Leicester in July 2009, Geoff had played 75 times for the Tigers by early January this year, despite his recent absence through a shoulder injury sustained against the All Blacks in November.
+He joined Leicester in July 2009 and by the end of last season had played 79 times for the Tigers.

 Last summer he embarked on his first British & Irish Lions tour of Australia and promptly played off the bench in the opening Test at Brisbane that produced a 23-21 triumph.
 He started the second Test and was in the run-on side that overpowered the Wallabies 41-16 in the final match at Sydney.
 Geoff was also given the accolade of leading the side in the 35-0 victory over the Melbourne Rebels.

 A consistent performer, he has exerted a major influence on the Tigers’ line-out and was rewarded with England Saxons selection for the matches against Ireland A and Italy A in 2010 before his senior tour accolade.

 5 points – 1T

 2012 S(R), It(R), W, F, I, SA (1,2,3), Fj, A, SA, NZ 2013 S, I, F, It, W, Arg(R), NZ(R) 2014 NZ(1,2)

 Lions: 2013 A (1R, 2, 3)